Anatomy Of Vite Ramen (Part 1)

 With such a high protein content, we started having issues with the noodles not being quite as instant as we wanted.
 Protein isn’t great at absorbing water, so it was taking almost 10 whole minutes to cook!

 The solution?
-Guar gum.
-(EDIT: We're now using corn fiber!)
+Guar gum (temporarily).
 Guar gum is a polysaccharide that occurs in guar beans and is often used as a thickener in food.
 However, like the puppy next door, it also has the awesome property of being extremely hydrophillic (water loving).
 Adding it to our noodles allowed them to absorb water far more efficiently, and dropped the cooking time down to the 3-4 minutes we all know and love.
 As a bonus, guar gum is also high in heart healthy soluble fiber!

 Thanks a ton for making it all the way through!
 We hope you enjoyed it and learned something about our noodles and the thought process behind choosing our ingredients.
 If you have any questions, feel free to email us or contact us on any of our social media accounts!